-Please do not hesitate to contact me and my colleagues for further information and advice.
+Please do not hesitate to contact us for further information or advice.
 We look forward to hearing from you!

 Why choose Comparative Literature, Cinema and Media at UW?